clebert/llama2.zig/README.md

 ### TL;DR

-The 15M model is quickest in single-threaded.
-For the 42M/110M models, 7 extra threads speed them up on M2 Pro, and 5 extra threads on M1 Pro.
+The 15M model presents the fastest performance in single-threaded mode.
+For the 42M/110M models, they demonstrate quicker speed on the M2 Pro with the use of 7 extra threads, and on the M1 Pro with the use of 5 extra threads.

 ### Apple M2 Pro 8/4 32 GB